jaedsongms/Website/_pages/publications.md

   * PHD Thesis: Santos JG.
 Yesterday Competitors, Today Partners: Political Determinantes of the Diffusion of Inter-municipal Cooperation in Brazilian Federalism (2005-2019).
 Under supervision of professor [Eduardo José Grin](https://eppg.fgv.br/en/corpo_docente/eduardo-jose-grin).

-  * Paper: Santos JG, Mota FPB.
-Digital Government for whom?
+  * Paper: Digital Government for whom?
 Profile and challenges for non-users in the Brazilian context.
+With Mota FPB.

-  * Paper: Santos JG, Mota FPB.
-The expansion of municipal e-services in the context of the COVID-19 pandemic: an exploratory analysis.
+  * Paper: The expansion of municipal e-services in the context of the COVID-19 pandemic: an exploratory analysis.
+With Mota FPB

-  * Paper: Santos JG.
-Bureaucracy, Political Appointments and Patronage: an brief overview.
+  * Paper: Bureaucracy, Political Appointments and Patronage: an brief overview.

-  * Paper: Santos JG, Barreto RTS.
-Transparency at local Level: Vertical Diffusion and Institutionalization of Municipal Freedom of Informations Laws in Brazilian Federalism.
+  * Paper: Transparency at local Level: Vertical Diffusion and Institutionalization of Municipal Freedom of Informations Laws in Brazilian Federalism.
+With Barreto RTS

-  * Paper: Santos JG.
-Small-n research, observations, and inference approaches: reflections on case study-based research.
+  * Paper: Small-n research, observations, and inference approaches: reflections on case study-based research.